piensaenpixel/bbva-2016/grupos-interes/accionistas-en.md

 basis principles are: truthfulness, immediacy and standardization in providing information.</p>
     <p class="paragraph paragraph--big">In addition, through its website the Investor Relations unit gives all BBVA
-shareholders access to the <span class="highlight">Shareholder Office</span> which provides information on relevant aspects related to the BBVA share and the Group, offers special products and responds to suggestions.
+shareholders access to the <a href="https://accionistaseinversores.bbva.com/TLBB/tlbb/bbvair/esp/shareholders/index.jsp" target="_blank"><span class="highlight" style="background: none;">Shareholder Office</span></a> which provides information on
+relevant aspects related to the BBVA share and the Group, offers special products and responds to suggestions.
 </p>